SOLID Nepal: Workshops and seminars

-Since the establishment, SOLID Nepal has conducted national representing workshops and seminars with the records of huge participation from government agencies, international and national aid agencies, like minded organizations, media and civil society organizations.
+Since the establishment, SOLID Nepal has conducted national representing workshops and seminars with the records of participation from government agencies, international and national aid agencies, like-minded organizations, media, and civil society organizations.

 SOLID Nepal has conducted workshops on sensitizing different stakeholders towards the issues such as sexual and reproductive health of young people, armed conflict and women's SRH and Rights in Nepal, HIV/AIDS, and Prevention of Mother to Child Transmission (PMTCT) of HIV.

 SOLID Nepal also has conducted workshop on Research Methodologies, non-formal education.